Main Content Start

 “Senior VPs are responsible for developing and implementing company policy, and directing staffing goals and strategies to support a productive and profitable business.
 They are responsible for talent acquisition that best fits the company’s goals and objectives.
 They provide the leadership that the managers need to focus and accomplish the companies mission and vision,” she explained.

-As a member of SAGA, Yolanda has also been able to pursue initiatives important to her personally.
+As a member of SGA, Yolanda has also been able to pursue initiatives important to her personally.

 Outside of her schoolwork and activities, Yolanda continues to sharpen her skills by working for NWACC’s Career Services.
 She sets up student appointments for career guidance, success coaching and transfer services.
 Much of her time is spent assisting students and alumni with resume writing, interviewing and internship opportunities.
 She also manages the career services website, develops relationships with employers, and assists with career fairs.